Throughout the country, major school districts are facing sharp student enrollment declines.

 - In Detroit, more than half of K-12 students now attend charters.

-- 73 percent of rural districts in Wisconsin have lost students in the 2013-2014 school year.
+- 73 percent of rural districts in Wisconsin lost students in the 2013-2014 school year, and that trend continues.

 As every school leader knows, fewer students almost always translate to fewer resources for key programs.
 On average, for every four students lost to choice, demographic shifts, or other factors, districts also forfeit funding equivalent to one full-time entry-level teacher’s salary.